Iran country profile - overview

 Iran became an Islamic republic in 1979, when the monarchy was overthrown and clerics assumed political control under supreme leader Ayatollah Khomeini.

 The Iranian revolution put an end to the rule of the Shah, who had alienated powerful religious, political and popular forces with a programme of modernization and Westernization coupled with heavy repression of dissent.

 Persia, as Iran was known before 1935, was one of the greatest empires of the ancient world, and the country has long maintained a distinct cultural identity within the Islamic world by retaining its own language and adhering to the Shia interpretation of Islam.

 In 2002, US President George W Bush declared Iran as part of an "axis of evil".
-While Mr Bush's successor, Barack Obama, has softened his tone, Washington continues to accuse Iran of trying to develop nuclear weapons.
+While Mr Bush's successor, Barack Obama, adopted a less abrasive tone, Washington long continued to accuse Iran of trying to develop nuclear weapons.

-Iran, which has built its first atomic power station - at Bushehr, in the south of the country - with Russian help, says its nuclear ambitions are peaceful.
-Mahmoud Ahmadinejad, who was president from 2005 to 2013, insisted that Iran had an "inalienable right" to produce nuclear fuel.
+Iran, which built its first atomic power station - at Bushehr, in the south of the country - with Russian help, insisted its nuclear ambitions were peaceful.
+Mahmoud Ahmadinejad, who was president from 2005 to 2013, maintained that Iran had an "inalienable right" to produce nuclear fuel.